pingcap/docs-cn/partitioned-table.md

 ### Compatibility with MySQL

-Currently, TiDB only supports range partitioning and hash partitioning.
+Currently, TiDB only supports Range partitioning and Hash partitioning.
 Other partitioning types that are available in MySQL such as list partitioning and key partitioning are not supported yet in TiDB.

 For a table partitioned by `RANGE COLUMNS`, currently TiDB only supports using a single partitioning column.

-With regard to partition management, any operation that requires moving data in the bottom implementation is not supported currently, including but not limited to: adjust the number of partitions in a hash partitioned table, modify the range of a range partitioned table, merge partitions and exchange partitions.
+With regard to partition management, any operation that requires moving data in the bottom implementation is not supported currently, including but not limited to: adjust the number of partitions in a Hash partitioned table, modify the Range of a Range partitioned table, merge partitions and exchange partitions.

 For the unsupported partitioning types, when you create a table in TiDB, the partitioning information is ignored and the table is created in the regular form with a warning reported. `INFORMATION_SCHEMA.PARTITION` tables are not supported currently in TiDB.